©2019 L A Waygood

 As much as admire and agree with most of Mr Beaty’s articles, I feel that in this particular case, he is wrong.
 I believe that he has made the fundamental mistake of confusing quantities (i.e. ‘current’ and ‘charge’) with their corresponding units of measurement (i.e. ‘ampere’ and ‘coulomb’).

 His argument is, essentially, that because electric current is defined in terms of the quantity of charge transferred per unit time, then it follows that the coulomb must, therefore, be more ‘fundamental’ than the ampere.

 But SI doesn’t use the term, ‘fundamental’; rather, it uses the term ‘base’.
 And it considers the ampere to be a ‘base unit‘ while the coulomb is considered to be a ‘derived unit‘.
 By definition, all ‘derived units’ are defined in terms of ‘base units’.

-Where Mr Beaty’s argument falls flat is that he bases most his argument on his belief that the ‘definition’ the ampere is a ‘coulomb per second’.
-If this were to be the case, then it would be difficult to disagree with his argument.
+Where Mr Beaty’s argument falls flat is that he bases most his argument on his belief that the ‘definition’ of the ampere is a ‘coulomb per second’.
+If this were true, then it would be difficult to disagree with his argument.

 But, in fact, the ampere is NOT defined in terms of the coulomb and the second… and it never has been!
 So, the ampere is not reliant on, and thus ‘less fundamental’ than, the coulomb.